maudg94/deepLearningProject/README.md

 ### model 2 : add dropout

-Since our first model did really good at overfitting, we decided to simply add more dropout layers (all with a factor of 0.3) between the dense one to decrease the overfitting.
+Since our first model did really good at overfitting, we decided to simply add more dropout layers (all with a factor of 0.3) between the dense ones to decrease the overfitting.
 This time, we also decided to monitor the validation loss in the ReduceLROnPlateau callback instead of the training loss like we did before.

 ![model with dropout Accuracy](imagesForReadme/baseWithDropoutAccuracy.png)

 ![model with dropout Loss](imagesForReadme/baseWithDropoutLoss.png)

+The training accuracy got very degraded along the training loss, however, the validation loss decreased from 10 to 6.8 and the validation accuracy increased from 0.33 to 0.37.

 ### model 3 : dropout + data generation

 To still decrease the overfitting, we decided to try and use datageneration techniques to add more data.
 This was quite difficult because of the project data structure (all data in one directory and one csv file for the class matching).
 Because most project base themselves on a structured file system, we had a hard time finding a datageneration technique that could handle such data.
 Fortunately, after a bit of research, we discovered that someone actually developed a new method in keras that handled the kind of representation we had (flow_from_dataframe).

 This model was interesting to build however it took a lot of time to train.
 With 10 epochs it took 20 minutes to process the data.
-Moreover the result were not as good as expected, event for the tenth epoch (for the vanilla model we had a val_accuracy of 0.3110 at the tenth layer, here a val_accuracy of 0.3862) :
+Moreover the result were not as good as expected, event for the tenth epoch (for the vanilla model we had a val_accuracy of 0.3110 at the tenth layer, here a val_accuracy of 0.3886) :

 ![model with data generation Accuracy](imagesForReadme/dataGenWithDropoutAccuracy.png)

 ![model with data generation Loss](imagesForReadme/dataGenWithDropoutLoss.png)

+The training accuracy got a bit degraded along the training loss compared to dropout-only vanilla model, however, the validation loss decreased from 6.8104 to 6.5707 and the validation accuracy increased from 0.3767 to 0.3886.

 ### model 4 : dropout + transfer learning

-For our last tentative to decrease overfitting, we tried to use transfer learning.
-We choose for our base model ResNet50V2, which seemed to be an efficient model with a reasonable size (98), a quick process time (CPU : 45.6ms, GPU : 4.4ms) and an overall good accuracy (76.0%).
+Here we tried to use transfer learning.
+We chose for our base model ResNet50V2, which seemed to be an efficient model with a reasonable size (98), a quick process time (CPU : 45.6ms, GPU : 4.4ms) and an overall good accuracy (76.0%).

 ![transfer learning Accuracy](imagesForReadme/TFAccuracy.png)